meilisearch/documentation/create/how_to/digitalocean_droplet.md

 curl -v http://<your-domain-name>/health
 ```

-The server should answer with a `200 OK` status code and, the following body `{"status":"available"}` as shown in the example below:
+The server should answer with a `200 OK` status code and the following body `{"status":"available"}` as shown in the example below:

 ```bash
 ...